 - Network storage

-Switch technology can set limits on the traffic traveling to and from a port.
+Switch technology can set limits on the traffic travelling to and from a port.
 For this reason, the devices connected to a switch port will have access to satisfactory bandwidth.

 Switch Ports for Device Connections